AustenLamacraft/academic-kickstart/content/courses/tqm/lieb-liniger-model/index.md

 P_\text{tot} = \sum_{j=1}^N k_j,\qquad E_\text{tot} = \sum_{j=1}^N\frac{k_j^2}{2}.
 $$

-I want to emphasize that, despite the apparent complexity of the wavefunction \eqref{LL_Npart}, consisting of a sum over $N!$ permutations, it represents a _huge_ simplification over the most general superposition of plane wave states of fixed energy and momentum.
+I want to emphasize that, despite the apparent complexity of the wavefunction $\eqref{LL_Npart}$, consisting of a sum over $N!$ permutations, it represents a _huge_ simplification over the most general superposition of plane wave states of fixed energy and momentum.

 By considering the condition at $x_j=x_{j+1}$ we obtain a relationship between $A_P$ and $A_{P'}$, where the permutations $P$ and $P'$ are related by the exchange of $P(j)$ and $P(j+1)$